 It takes practice to heed the Holy Spirit’s guiding whispers to do the right thing.
 It takes practice to maintain our commitment to live in agreement with the authority of God’s written Word.

 Though we all fail, our failures should not keep us from returning to Father.

 If we do not seek Father and His strength to remain honest and faithful, we can become insensitive.
 Our inner honesty with Him helps us to admit our failures and weakness.
 Once we repent, Yahuwah is well able to bring us through to a renewed sense of His care and tender love for us, and restore our conscience.

 These four tips for keeping a clear conscience are simple, very basic tools.
-The very best thing to do however, is to earnestly maintain our intimate relationship with Father, seeking His guidance in all our ways.
-We must cry out for Father’s help — help to be humble, honest, and obedient to His Word, asking for courage and discernment to maintain our good and clear conscience, no matter how uncomfortable or difficult!
+The very best thing however, is to earnestly maintain our intimate relationship with Father, seeking His guidance in all our ways.
+We must cry out for Father’s help to be humble, honest, and obedient to His Word, asking for courage and discernment to maintain our good and clear conscience, no matter how uncomfortable or difficult!